-Celebrating the arrival of a Jewish baby, whether through birth or adoption, is a part of our covenant which brings joy, connection to our rituals, honor to our extended families and often some bagels and shmear.
+Celebrating the arrival of a Jewish baby, whether through birth or adoption, is a part of our covenant that brings joy, connection to our rituals, honor to our extended families and often some bagels and shmear.
 The ceremonies of Bris and Brit Bat welcome a son or daughter into the covenant of Judaism though a ritual act – a circumcision for a boy and for a girl, creative covenantal moments include touching the Torah or being wrapped in tallit.
 Working with the rabbi to choose a name that honors family members is the second component.

 If you or your child has never been given a Hebrew name, the time to call the rabbi is now!

 Though we wish this were not a part of the life cycle, for many of us it is.
-Whether short term, long term or terminal, Rabbi Symons our community is here to bring comfort and ease, including rabbinic visits and delicious homemade meals provided by members of our Caring Community.
+Whether short term, long term or terminal, Rabbi Symons and our community are here to bring comfort and ease, including rabbinic visits and delicious homemade meals provided by members of our Caring Community.